 Man accused of murdering rugby player outside Wakefield club dies in prison on his birthday

+Man accused of murdering rugby player brother of Danny Kirmond outside Wakefield club dies in prison on his birthday

 A man charged with murdering a former rugby player during a fracas at a Wakefield club has died in custody on his birthday.